trrapp12-ironyard/Templates/README.md

   render() {
     return (
       <div>
-        // Here we give the Navbar a prop of name, and then call this.state.name, since we only need that, in order to pass the value of CamperBot to the NavBar component
+        // Here we give the Navbar a prop of name, and then call this.state.name,
+        //since we only need that, in order to pass the value of CamperBot to the NavBar component
         <Navbar name={this.state.name} />
       </div>
     );